m2vladimir/LogAnalysisTool/README.md

 input and produce output given below.

 Output:

-Single file with all filtered log records
+Single file with all filtered log records;
-Print aggregate statistics - Count of records grouped by grouping input parameters
+Print aggregate statistics - Count of records grouped by grouping input parameters.